ItsmeEric/ItsmeEric/README.md

-- 👋 Hi, I’m Eric
+Hi, I’m Eric
-- 👀 I’m interested in Softwate Engineer.
+I’m interested in Softwate Engineer.
-- 🌱 I’m currently learning Front-End Web Development.
+I’m currently learning Software Devolopment.
-- 💞️ I’m looking to collaborate on Front-End projects.
+I’m looking to collaborate on open-source projects.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/eric-mbarushimana/)
+How to reach me: [LinkedIn](https://www.linkedin.com/in/eric-mbarushimana/)

 <!---
 ItsmeEric/ItsmeEric is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.